 '''

-connection.cursor()
+connection.cursor(name=None, cursor options=())

 '''

-Constructs a new Cursor Object with the given name using the connection.
+Constructs a new Cursor Object with the given name using the connection and initializes any provided cursor options.
+If no name is given, the ODBC driver or database backend will create one dynamically.

-Please see section 6.5 Connection Object Methods for details.
+Please see section 6.7 Connection Object Methods for details.

-7.5 Cursor Object Methods
+7.6 Cursor Object Methods